itpropro/nuxt-oidc-auth/README.md

 Some providers have specific additional fields that can be used to extend the authorization or token request.
 These fields are available via. `additionalAuthParameters` or `additionalTokenParameters` in the provider configuration.

-:warning: Tokens will only be validated, if the `clientId` or the optional `audience` field is part of the access_tokens audiences.
-Even if `validateAccessToken` or `validateIdToken` is set, if the audience doesn't match, the token should and will not be validated.
+:warning: Tokens will only be validated if the `clientId` or the optional `audience` field is part of the access_tokens audiences.
+Even if `validateAccessToken` or `validateIdToken` is set, if the audience doesn't match, the token should not and will not be validated.

 ### Auth0